Arisiar/YOLOv3_Tensorflow/README.md

 - **Coordinates**

-Instead of predicting the center directly, YOLO predicts the offsets relative to the top-left corner of the gird.
+ As mentioned previously, YOLO predicts the offsets relative to the top-left corner of the gird instead of absolute coordinates.
 It is normalised between 0 and 1 by the dimensions of the grid.

 `bx = (tx ∗ wa) + xa`

 `by = (ty ∗ ha) + ya`

-(x and y are the actual center coordinates)
+(bx and by are the actual center coordinates)

 For example, a prediction of tx = 1 would shift the box to the right by the width of the anchor box, a prediction of tx = −1 would shift it to the left by the same amount.